 - Beard of Evil: Unlike his real counterpart, The Evil Unalaq sports a goatee.

 - Big Bad: He is the main villain of the Nuktuk movers, since they're propoganda films.

 - Card-Carrying Villain: He proudly refers to his plans agains Nuktuk as evil, in classic villain fashion.

 - Character Exaggeration: An in-universe example in regards to his depiction of the "real" Unalaq.
-Turns out to be Accidentally Accurate when the real Unalaq is shown to be just as egomaniacal as his fictional counterpart, but not quite as theatrical.
+Turns out to be Accidentally Accurate when the real Unalaq is shown to be just as egomaniacal and dangerous as his fictional counterpart, though not quite as theatrical.

 - Evil Is Hammy: What did you expect?